dotconfig404/dotfiles/README.md

 nvim config (maybe some day...)

-themes and darkmode switching and/or red light shift
+themes and darkmode switching and/or red light shift (add gtk, qt, other related files to WM section.)

 anki